 Everything we know about WoW Classic

 WoW Classic is coming this summer, so here is a roundup of everything we know about how the game will work so far.
-The game won’t be exactly like how it was, but it will be close.
+The game won’t be exactly like we remember, but it will be close.

 WoW Classic won’t cost anything extra if you’re already subbed to current WoW.
-You won’t need to buy the game, and the content is included with a regular WoW subscription.
+You won’t need to buy WoW Classic separately, and the content is included with a regular WoW subscription.

 How the game and content will work